Disturbance of the Three Ports: Riots

-The riots resulted in 270 Korean civilians killed, 796 homes destroyed, 295 Japanese people killed, and five Japanese ships sunk.
+The riots resulted in 272 Korean civilians killed, 796 homes destroyed, 295 Japanese people killed, and five Japanese ships sunk.
 The Joseon government sent relief to people living in the affected regions and deported all remaining Japanese people to Tsushima Island.
-When the dead from the riots were buried, the graves of the Japanese were marked differently, to warn future visitors to Korea of the consequences of participating in riots.
+When the dead from the riots were buried, the graves of the Japanese were marked differently; the Joseon court piled up the heads of the executed Japanese in large burial mounds so that any future arrivals would feel fear and caution to warn future visitors to Korea of the consequences of participating in riots.